ej84/rjweb/README.md

 - Added mouse hovering effect which changes the Portfolio button's background color to gray.
 Tested few shadow background color effect for title then removed.

+3/27/2024

+- In globals.css script, added .onMouse selector for mouse hovering effect like changing outline color, background color, and so on.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).